myuki/toolbox/README.md

 ## extractOpus.py

-extract Opus from all Matroska (.mkv, .webm) in current directory.
+Extract Opus from all Matroska (.mkv, .webm) files in current directory.

 Requirements: `ffmpeg`